 The other problem is that Walter George Alton lacks any kind of heroic stature.
 He is outfitted in an ill-fitting cape and gives the impression that he doesn’t seem to have any clue what he is doing there.
 He is not helped by the fact that the film lacks any real plot – he is a superhero who just stumbles into everything that happens – there is no real goal that he is trying to achieve or anything he seems to be fighting for, while the villain has a world takeover plot that is so vague we don’t even know what it entails.
 At least Donald Pleasence (ignominiously billed on the credits as Donald Pleasance) gets into the spirit of the occasion in playing the super-villain.
 (Pleasence called The Pumaman the worst film he had appeared in).

 There was a popular fascination with the crackpot Ancient Astronauts theories of Erich Von Daniken in this era and The Pumaman gets right into these.
 Von Daniken theorised that aliens had visited Earth in the past, created many ancient monuments and their likeness were depicted in various statues and engravings – see the documentary Chariots of the Gods (1970) for a more detailed discussion.
 These ideas bled into a number of other films over the years with the likes of Stargate (1994) through Indiana Jones and the Kingdom of the Crystal Skull (2008) to Prometheus (2012).
 (For more details see Films About Ancient Astronauts).
-Here the film ties into von Daniken’s claims that South American culture of the Aztecs and Incas was influenced by alien visitors and that said aliens bequeathed the artefacts.
+Here the film ties into von Daniken’s claims that South American culture of the Aztecs and Incas was influenced by alien visitors and that said aliens bequeathed the artifacts.
 At the end of the film, a UFO appears in front of a really ratty looking mockup of Stonehenge,

 Alberto De Martino (1929-2015) was a director in the Italian exploitation genre and covered most genres during his career including the peplum and the giallo.
 His other genre films include:- Medusa Against the Son of Hercules (1962), the Gothic horror The Blancheville Monster (1963), The Triumph of Hercules (1964), the spy film OK Connery/Operation Kid Brother (1967), the giallo The Man with the Icy Eyes (1971), the possession and exorcism film The Tempter/The Antichrist (1974), the Antichrist film Holocaust 2000/The Chosen (1977), the psychic film Blood Link (1982), Miami Golem (1985) and Formula for a Murder (1985).